-- 71. UTNWF will be executed by The Nature Conservancy (TNC), together with several implementation partners, including the Ministry of Environment and Natural Resources, National Museums of Kenya, Water Resources Management Authority and Kenya Forest Services, through a direct grant agreement between IFAD and TNC, with disclosure to the National Treasury. - 72.
-Other partners include the public and private sector partners that will constitute the Board of Trustees of the WF, Research Institutions and County Governments.
-To exercise its oversight, MENR will work with the executing agency/project management unit to establish a Project Steering Committee and Technical Committees with appropriate representation from UN convention focal points and both national and county levels to ensure alignment of the Project to ongoing programmes and activities of public and private sector partners of the UTNWF. - 73.
+- 71. Other partners include the public and private sector partners that will constitute the Board of Trustees of the WF, Research Institutions and County Governments.
+To exercise its oversight, MENR will work with the executing agency/project management unit to establish a Project Steering Committee and Technical Committees with appropriate representation from UN convention focal points and both national and county levels to ensure alignment of the Project to ongoing programmes and activities of public and private sector partners of the UTNWF. - 72.
 To achieve the long-term sustainability of the GEF investment there needs to be a seamless transfer of oversight and management from the GEF-supported project, UTNWF, to a public-private partnership the Water Fund (see also the diagrammes in Attachment 5.1).
 Based upon an extensive consultative process with all partners that reviewed the various legal options available in Kenya, the preferred legal constitution of the WF is for a Charitable Trust instead of an NGO or Ltd. Company.
 The Government of Kenya has embraced public-private partnerships and has since established a Private-Public Partnership Unit at The National Treasury.
-The WF concept was introduced to the Unit head and the project will further engage with this PPP Unit for synergies and sharing lessons. - 74.
+The WF concept was introduced to the Unit head and the project will further engage with this PPP Unit for synergies and sharing lessons. - 73.
 MENR will maintain its oversight role over the project, while delegating day-to-day management and implementation to TNC, which will set up, coordinate and host a Project Management Unit (PMU) on behalf of the WF Board of Trustees.
-The National Project Manager and technical staffs will be supported by TNCs dedicated team comprising a Kenya Programme Director, a Water Fund Director, Freshwater Director, External Affairs Director, Spatial Mapping Specialist, Programme Accountant, and a Procurement Officer. - 75.
+The National Project Manager and technical staffs will be supported by TNCs dedicated team comprising a Kenya Programme Director, a Water Fund Director, Freshwater Director, External Affairs Director, Spatial Mapping Specialist, Programme Accountant, and a Procurement Officer. - 74.
 The Project shall establish a Project Steering Committee (PSC) with representation from key line Ministries (MENR, MoALF, and The National Treasury), Departments, Agencies, County Government and Executing Agency.
 The project managers of UTaNRMP and KCEP-KRAL will also be members of the steering committee to increase project collaboration and linkages.
 The PSC will (i) review progress and achievements; (ii) provide strategic guidance to project management; and (iii) initiate follow-up actions on lessons and findings from the Project.
 As such, the PSC will act as the principal conduit between Project experience and national policies and programmes.
 The Terms of Reference for the PSC shall be jointly elaborated by the Ministry of Environment and Natural Resources and the Executing Agency.
 The PSC shall meet at least twice a year.
-The Chair shall be the Principal Secretary and the Co-Chair shall be from either from the Executing Agency or the Private
+The Chair shall be the Principal Secretary and the Co-Chair shall be from either from the Executing Agency or the Private Sector.

-Sector.
 The Project Manager shall act as the PSC's secretary, and shall ensure that adequate documents and proposals are prepared ahead of each PSC meeting and that notes are taken and duly disseminated.